n3rm4121/vidshare-full-stack/README.md

 ## Features

+-   **Email Verification**: Users must verify their email addresses upon signup to be able to login.
 -   **Video Upload and Management**: Users can upload their videos, which are then stored and managed in the platform.
 -   **Video Playback**: Users can view videos on the platform with a modern, responsive player.
 -   **Search Functionality**: Search for videos based on keywords and filter results.